canonical/ubuntu-security-documentation/docs/security-updates/osv/index.rst

 The OSV format, although easy to parse, might still be difficult to interpret.
 The next sections cover the relevant details of the data we publish.

-To facilitate understanding we will consider the following OSV data file UBUNTU-CVE-2025-6491.json:
+To facilitate understanding, consider the following OSV data file UBUNTU-CVE-2025-6491.json:

 .. code:: JSON